-The Company offers its own credit card, which accounted for 6.4%, 7.1% and 7.6% of retail sales in fiscal 2009, 2008 and 2007, respectively.
-The Company's net bad debt expense was 7.4%, 5.6% and 4.9% of credit sales in fiscal 2009, 2008 and 2007, respectively.
+The Company offers its own credit card, which accounted for 5.2%, 6.4%, and 7.1% of retail sales in fiscal 2010, 2009 and 2008, respectively.
+The Company's net bad debt expense was 6.6%, 7.4% and 5.6% of credit sales in fiscal 2010, 2009 and 2008, respectively.

 Customers applying for the Company's credit card are approved for credit if they have a satisfactory credit record and the Company has considered the customer's ability to make the required minimum payment.
 Customers are required to make minimum monthly payments based on their account balances.
 If the balance is not paid in full each month, the Company assesses the customer a finance charge.
-If payments are not received on time, the customer is assessed a late fee.
+If payments are not received on time, the customer is assessed a late fee subject to regulatory limits.